joannakl/cs102/projects/project5.markdown

 	(not O(N) where N is the total number of all `Meteorite` objects).</span>

 <span class=green markdown=1>
-HINT 1: This class would benefit from storing data in more than one BST of Meteorite objects each with a different ordering that would make the above methods efficient.</span>
+HINT 1: This class would benefit from storing data in more than one BST of `Meteorite` objects each with a different ordering that would make the above methods meet their performance requirements.
+(Note that this does not imply duplicating all the `Meteorite` objects.)</span>

 <span class=green markdown=1>
 HINT 2: The program should provide ways of ordering `Mateorite` objects that are different from the natural ordering